roscopeco/anos/docs/IPC.md

-This can only be partly mitigated in exchange for significantly increased complexity in the general case, and this does make the whole system more difficult to reason about, debug, and develop software for (breaching the _Simplicity_ pillar from the [Three Pillars](ThreePillars.md)).
+This can only be partly mitigated in exchange for significantly increased complexity in the general case, and this does make the whole system more difficult to reason about, debug, and develop software for.

 In contrast, for small message buffers, copying - especially when leveraging advanced CPU features such as non-temporal stores (for cache management)